 Cocoweb, California-based manufacturer of lighting products, is a vocal supporter of LED technology and its energy-saving and environment-friendly benefits.

 Check out their infographic on how LED lighting can help you reduce electrical and maintenance costs and help you maintain a more sustainable living.

-Patagonia is a well known, well beloved outdoors product line that sells adventure wear and items that are meant to be sturdy, repairable and green.
+Patagonia is a well-known, well-beloved outdoor product line that sells adventure wear and items that are meant to be sturdy, repairable, and green.
 Instead of encouraging people to replace items they have made physical stores that will fix items for a small fee.

 This is a major benefit to the environment as it requires less production, which is very bad for the ecosystem.
 While they have admitted that they still have more of a carbon footprint than they feel is acceptable they are trying to make changes to fix that.
 In the meantime, they have dedicated millions to small environmental non-profits that are dedicated to saving the planet.

 You wouldn’t expect a big-box store like Ikea to be green, especially given the cheap quality of their goods which makes replacements more common.
 Yet they have put in place a company-wide initiative to reduce their reliance on harmful energy sources.

 Most of their stores and headquarters are run on solar energy, they sell LEDs in all products as they are more energy efficient and they support wind farms.
 All in all, it is an impressive effort from one of the biggest international retailers around today.